Augustus II the Strong: Early life

 Augustus was born in Dresden on 12 May 1670, the younger son of John George III, Elector of Saxony and Princess Anna Sophie of Denmark.
 As the second son, Augustus had no expectation of inheriting the electorate, since his older brother, John George IV, assumed the post after the death of their father on 12 September 1691.
 Augustus was well educated, and spent some years in travel and in fighting against France.

 Augustus married Christiane Eberhardine of Brandenburg-Bayreuth in Bayreuth on 20 January 1693.
-They had a son, Frederick Augustus II (1696–1763), who succeeded his father as Elector of Saxony and King of Poland as Augustus III.
+They had a son, Augustus III of Poland (1696–1763), who succeeded his father as Elector of Saxony and King of Poland as Augustus III.

 While in Venice during the carnival season, his older brother, the Elector John George IV, contracted smallpox from his mistress Magdalena Sibylla of Neidschutz.
 On 27 April 1694, Johann Georg died without legitimate issue and Augustus became elector of Saxony, as Friedrich Augustus I.